Credit Scores Used By Lenders To Qualify For Mortgage

-This BLOG On What Credit Scores Used By Lenders To Qualify For Mortgage Was UPDATED On July 15, 2017
+This BLOG On What Credit Scores Used By Lenders To Qualify For Mortgage Was PUBLISHED On August 8th, 2019

 Takes take a mortgage case scenario on What Credit Scores Used By Lenders To Qualify For Mortgage:

-- They are aware that their mortgage lender told them that they would need a minimum 640 FICO score to qualify for a mortgage loan.
+- They are aware that their mortgage lender told them that they would need a minimum 640 FICO to qualify for a mortgage loan

 Credit Reporting Agencies